nreaLms/halflife-featureful/README.md

 * `mp_dmgperscore` and `mp_allydmgpenalty` to control how many points the player gets for dealing the damage in Co-op.
 * `mp_keepinventory` to keep player inventory across changelevels in co-op.
 * Map .cfg files for co-op games featuring starting weapons and ammo, similar to Sven Co-op.

+### Experimental features

+These should be used with care as they change some fundamental behavior.

+* `use_through_walls` cvar to prevent using things through walls without the need for setting 'Direct Only' flag for entites (probably will be made into compile-time feature).
+* `use_to_take` cvar to make the player 'use' items and weapons in order to obtain them.
+* `tridepth` cvar for controlling the depth of path triangulations (by default 1, like in Half-Life.
+Maximum is 3).
+* `npc_nearest` cvar for following monsters to let them find the nearest path to the player even if they can't build the path right to the player.

 ## How to build